 As I mentioned earlier, gravity feeders don’t provide much control over how much your dog eats.
 Instead of dispensing set amounts of food, the Bergan dispenses dry food as your pet eats.
 There’s no option for portion control, timed release or other features found on electronic feeders.
 For this reason, if your dog has a tendency to overeat I don’t recommend the Bergan.

 If overeating isn’t a problem, however, then this is a tough and rugged autopet feeder that’s great for outdoor use.
 It has a large hopper that holds up to 25lbs of dry food, along with a water-resistant design.
 While it’s not 100% waterproof, it does a good job of keeping food dry in all but the most severe weather conditions.
 The plastic construction means you don’t need to worry about rust (this is a common problem for metal feeders).

 One thing to note about the Bergan is that dogs need to push their head inside a flap to get to the food.
 This helps keep the kibble dry, but if your dog is nervous he might need some positive reinforcement training to start using it.
 You may also need to stand it on something for the largest dogs, as they may struggle to eat if the opening is too low.

 You’ll also need to occasionally shake it to get food moving again.
 This doesn’t happen all the time, but food can get jammed inside the Bergan.

-Quick Summary: If you're looking for an outdoor dog feeder, the Bergan is a good choice.
-It's highly durable and does a great job of keeping food dry.
-As it's a gravity-based dispenser, however, it doesn't provide control over portion size or meal schedules.
+If you’re looking for an outdoor dog feeder, the Bergan is a good choice.
+It’s highly durable and does a great job of keeping food dry.
+As it’s a gravity-based dispenser, however, it doesn’t provide control over portion size or meal schedules.